-YOUrban is a research project at the Oslo School of Architecture and Design into social media, design and the city.
+YOUrban is a research project into social media, design and the city.
 It investigates tools and means to creating engagement and a sense of ownership and responsibility towards our physical, social and cultural world.

 In the endeavor to create an urban environment that is perceived as appealing by the established and culturally oriented middle class, earlier successes are unscrupulously copied: A prominent cultural building signed by a star architect, a promenade for sophisticated walk and a couple of delicious restaurants and cafes.
 The result is a kind of Zombie Urbanism where standardized perceptions dominate.